TabbycatDebate/tabbycat/docs/features/venue-constraints.rst

 - Placing adjudication core and tab team members close to the tab room
 - Keeping all debates in a division in one location

-.. important:: Constraints apply to **venue groups**, not individual venues.
+Constraints apply to **venue groups**, not individual venues.
 That is, you specify that (say) a team should be given a venue from a particular *list* of venues.
 Of course, it's permissible for a venue group to have only one venue in it.

 The algorithm used to satisfy venue constraints is not guaranteed to be optimal.
+In some rare cases, it may propose an allocation that fails some constraints, even though some other allocation would have satisfied all (or more) constraints.
+In almost all practical circumstances, however, it should work, and save human effort (and time) in specially allocating rooms.

 Adding venue constraints
 ========================